Lillard leads 3-point barrage, Blazers beat Nuggets 123-109 - KTVZ

 Lillard leads 3-point barrage, Blazers beat Nuggets 123-109

-DENVER (AP) — What had Damian Lillard so excited wasn’t his 34 points or 13 assists or how he led Portland’s 3-point barrage that sparked the Trail Blazers’ win over the undermanned Denver Nuggets in their playoff opener Saturday night.
+DENVER (AP) — Damian Lillard scored 34 points and led Portland's 3-point barrage that sparked the Trail Blazers' 123-109 win over the undermanned Denver Nuggets in the opener of their first-round playoff series Saturday night.

-It was holding NBA MVP front-runner Nikola Jokic to a single assist.
-That’s something no opponent had done all year against the Nuggets superstar center who averaged a career-best 8.3 assists this season.

-“It was huge,” Lillard said after Portland’s 123-109 victory.
-“We know when they’re at their best, he’s setting the table, he’s dominating the game as a playmaker and he’s scoring and he’s kind of having his way.

 The Blazers hit 19 of 40 shots from beyond the arc, and Lillard, sporting silver sneakers that were a fitting choice for his sterling performance, had five of them.